Chiral phase transition and spin alignment of vector mesons with chiral imbalance in a rotating QCD medium: CONCLUSIONS AND REMARKS

 \section{CONCLUSIONS AND REMARKS}

 We work on the two-flavor NJL model under rotation and chiral chemical potential $\mu_{5}$.
 The influence of chiral imbalance on the $T_{pc}-\omega$ planar chiral phase transition is first studied.
 Then, the influence of different factors, especially the transverse radius $r$ of the rotating system, on the chiral charge density is also systematically studied.
-Research shows that as $\mu_{5}$ increases, the critical point of phase transition (CEP) will move closer to the $T$ axis.
+Research shows that as $\mu_{5}$ increases, the critical point of phase transition will move closer to the $T$ axis.
 This means that the $T_{pc}-\omega$ phase diagram and phase transition behavior will change under different values of $\mu_{5}$.

-In non-central relativistic heavy ion collisions, the participating systems have a huge orbital angular momentum, which leads to the production of a strongly vortex field in the quark-gluon plasma (QGP).
+In noncentral relativistic heavy-ion collisions, the participating systems have a huge orbital angular momentum, which leads to the production of a strongly vortex field in the QGP.
 Through spin-orbit interaction, quarks and antiquarks will undergo spin polarization.
 In the study of the spin alignment of the vector meson $\rho$, $\rho_{00}$ is the $00$ element of the spin density matrix of vector mesons.
 This value is closely related to the spin alignment characteristics of vector mesons.
 In summary, the value of $\rho_{00}$ provides important information about the spin state distribution of vector mesons.
 Approaching $1/3$ of $\rho_{00}$ indicates that the spin alignment is isotropic, while deviating from 1/3 of $\rho_{00}$ indicates the presence of spin polarization, which can help us understand the behavior of strongly interacting matter under extreme conditions.

-At high temperatures, $\rho_{00}$ is close to $1/3$, it indicates that the spin alignment of the vector meson $\rho$ is isotropic, that is, the probability is evenly distributed in all spin directions.
-At lower temperatures, $\rho_{00}$ deviate from $1/3$, it indicates that the spin alignment of the vector meson $\rho$ is non-isotropic and there is a spin polarization phenomenon.
-It is found that, around the phase transition temperature, increasing the chiral chemical potential $\mu_{5}$ can significantly enhances $\rho_{00}$, and makes $\rho_{00}$ close to $1/3$.
+At high temperatures, $\rho_{00}$ is close to $1/3$, which indicates that the spin alignment of the vector meson $\rho$ is isotropic; that is, the probability is evenly distributed in all spin directions.
+At lower temperatures, $\rho_{00}$ deviate from $1/3$, which indicates that the spin alignment of the vector meson $\rho$ is nonisotropic and there is a spin polarization phenomenon.
+It is found that around the phase transition temperature, increasing the chiral chemical potential $\mu_{5}$ can significantly enhances $\rho_{00}$ with finite rotation.